 In the relatively low light of the room, the gold of the statue glowed as though it was lit from inside.
 It drew my eye to it and nowhere else in the room.

 The fruit gave off a delicious smell that made my mouth water.
-If one is willing to pay a small amount of money, there are little rolled up papers with inspirational sayings from Buddha printed on them.
+If one is willing to pay a small amount of money, there are little rolled-up papers with inspirational sayings from Buddha printed on them.
 Thus, all my senses were touched.

 However, without having prepared myself by acquiring some knowledge of the symbolism, the important details of the statue would be lost on me.
 There is very little to explain the symbolism to someone like me, who is not already a Buddhist.
 Instead, some of the distortions of the human body that the statue displays simply look silly to me.
 The decorative elements of the room, especially the neon-lit flame around the head, are jarring in the extreme to someone coming from a different religious tradition.

-However, even having a small amount of information about the symbolism opens up all sorts of ideas and trains of thoughts.
-In fact, just knowing that every element of the statue’s appearance ( and the items around it) are significant[2], makes a difference to my view of it.
+However, even having a small amount of information about the symbolism opens up all sorts of ideas and trains of thought.
+In fact, just knowing that every element of the statue’s appearance ( and the items around it) is significant, makes a difference to my view of it.
 My perception of the image changes immediately.
 It opens up doors in the mind to ask questions and look more closely.
 It encourages me to make inquiries of the worshippers there in the temple

 For example, the name of the temple gives me a clue that this Buddha is a Mahayana Buddha, which is a branch of Buddhism that teaches that all people have the potential to reach enlightenment.
 This is contrasted with Nihayana Buddhism, which is mostly practiced in Southeast Asia today.
 That branch of Buddhism teaches that only a few people can attain enlightenment.
 The Mahayana branch is more inclusive and accessible for more people.

 Overall, the statue and its surroundings need a certain minimum of knowledge of all the symbolic elements to be appreciated to the fullest.
-Otherwise, it is all rather bewildering and, to be very blunt, somewhat odd looking.
+Otherwise, it is all rather bewildering and, to be very blunt, somewhat odd-looking.
 However, with understanding, the symbols are beautiful, poignant, and meaningful even to someone who does not share the practice or belief.

 Metropolitan Museum of Art Buddha